ecn3/CapStoneSkyNetCIS4595/README.md

 ## Deploy to Firebase

-Run `ng build --prod` // builds project in the dist folder Run `firebase login` //you will login using your student email Run `firebase serve --only hosting`  // if you want to see in local browser Run `firebase deploy`  // sends to https://coderoom-capstone.firebaseapp.com/.
+Run `ng build --prod` // builds project in the dist folder <br />
+Run `firebase login` //you will login using your student email <br />
+Run `firebase serve --only hosting`  // if you want to see in local browser <br />
+Run `firebase deploy`  // sends to https://coderoom-capstone.firebaseapp.com/.
 You will need to refresh the page to see changes.

 ## Code scaffolding